 - Supporting HRA with capacity and capability for research

 Prior to a study commencing at NELFT there is a robust assessment of NELFT’s capacity and capability to act as a site for the study.
-This process is facilitated by our Research Site Coordinator (James Sinclair) and involves working with the NELFT Principal Investigator (PI), relevant NELFT services and the Study team to ascertain the following*:
+This process is facilitated by our Research Delivery Manager (James Sinclair) and involves working with the NELFT Principal Investigator (PI), relevant NELFT services and the Study team to ascertain the following*:

 (*this list is not exhaustive but provides an example of the nature of questions addressed during the assessment process)

 - Is there a NELFT member of staff willing to take on the PI role for the study?

 - Are they in a position to provide what the study requires?

 - Do we have the required patient population and footfall for the study?